poole/lanyon/_posts/2017-07-12-renamed-types.md

 Similarly, the expensive `Unit()` operation now converted Vector3s into Directions.
 Several benefits fell out of this arrangement:

-First, I found a couple of bugs in the code.
+First, it fixed a couple of bugs in the code.
 I'm not even exactly sure where they were, but after the change, some subtle camera field-of-view issues disappeared.

 Second, my code became shorter and more readable.